Karen Seiger: email@example.com

 My name is Karen Seiger, and I am the author of the blog, Markets of New York City, and the guidebook, Markets of New York City: A Guide to the Best Artisan, Farmer, Food, and Flea Markets (Little Bookroom, 2010).

-Because of my extraordinary experiences in markets all over the world, from the Hippie Fair in Rio de Janeiro, the Merced Market in Mexico City, and the food and craft markets in Mozambique to the Flea Barn off I-70 outside of Columbus, Ohio, I would rather shop in a market than any other kind of establishment.
+From the Hippie Fair in Rio de Janeiro, the Merced Market in Mexico City, and the food and craft markets in Mozambique to the Flea Barn off I-70 outside of Columbus, Ohio, I would rather shop in a market than any other kind of establishment.
 I know all the farmers who come to my West Village farmers market every weekend from April to November.
 The markets are where I have found most of my best treasures – and recently my new favorite foods too.

 Guidebook and Blog